 “Hotbit just suffered a serious cyberattack starting around 08:00 PM UTC, April 29,2021, which led to the paralysation of a number of some basic services.
 Meanwhile, the attackers also tried to hack into Hotbit’s wallets (However, the attempt was identified and stopped by our risk control system).”

-Although the threat operators behind the assault were not able to obtain access any of cryptocurrency assets retained in wallets on the exchange, they did manage to delete Hotbit’s dedicated database.
+Although the threat operators behind the assault were not able to obtain access to any of the cryptocurrency assets retained in wallets on the exchange, they did manage to delete Hotbit’s dedicated database.

 Cryptocurrency customers who use the exchange were informed that the full investigation and subsequent recovery process would likely take somewhere between 7 and 14 days.
 This timeframe was based on how many hours would be required to analyse all backed-up data prior to the initiation of the system’s restoration procedure.